 What do you do to get your HVAC unit ready for winter?

-Take advantage of the milder weather of a Nashville, TN September to do maintenance on your outdoor HVAC unit.
-You won’t regret these preparations when our next snow hits and your HAVC doesn’t miss a beat!
+Take advantage of the milder weather of September to do maintenance on your outdoor HVAC unit.
+You won’t regret these preparations or these when our next snow hits and your HVAC doesn’t miss a beat!